Examples have audio.

 Dad wants to sell the house.

 The suffix “ها” is the main way of making nouns plural.
-It changes into “ا” in spoken Persian unless the noun ends in vowel “ه” or “ا”.
+It changes into “ا” in Colloquial Persian unless the noun ends in vowel “ه” or “ا”.

 کتابها